 Could you be suffering from Nasal Airway Obstruction?

-Nasal airway obstruction is a condition which limits airflow through your nose, making breathing difficult and uncomfortable, and significantly impacting quality of life.
+Nasal airway obstruction is a condition that limits airflow through your nose, making breathing difficult and uncomfortable, and significantly impacting the quality of life.

 These are symptoms of Nasal Airway Obstruction (1)